telerik/kendo-vue/docs/getting-started/index.md

 ## Add Application Data

-Components like the Grid need some data that the can display, so, in this step, you will add a file with sample data:
+Components like the Grid need some data that they can display, so, in this step, you will add a file with sample data:

 1. In the `src` folder, create a new folder called `appdata` where you will place the JSON file with the data.